Police Can’t Force People To Unlock Their Phones With Face Or Fingerprint Scans, US Judge Rules

 — How-To Geek (@howtogeek) January 14, 2019

-Westmore made note that police and other law enforcement don’t have the power to compel people to unlock their phones, even if a warrant has been served.
-This puts biometric unlocking on the same level as passwords and passcodes, which have to be willingly relinquished, as covered by the Fifth Amendment, which protects oneself against self-incrimination.
+Westmore made note that police and other law enforcement officials don’t have the power to compel people to unlock their phones, even if a warrant has been served.
+This puts biometric unlocking on the same level as passwords and passcodes — which have to be willingly relinquished, as covered by the Fifth Amendment — to protect oneself against self-incrimination.

 “If a person cannot be compelled to provide a passcode because it is a testimonial communication, a person cannot be compelled to provide one’s finger, thumb, iris, face, or other biometric feature to unlock that same device.
 The undersigned finds that a biometric feature is analogous to the 20 nonverbal, physiological responses elicited during a polygraph test, which are used to determine guilt or innocence, and are considered testimonial,” Westmore detailed in her ruling.

-Still, this ruling can be overturned, though, with the constant back-and-forth between law enforcement and advancements in technology, the Supreme Court may have to weigh in on the matter at some point in time.
+Still, this ruling can be overturned, though.
+Given the constant back-and-forth between law enforcement demands and advancements in technology, the Supreme Court may have to weigh in on the matter at some point in time.

-Just last year, the U.S. Supreme Court handed down a landmark ruling, which banned law enforcement from tracking a person using their cellphone records and GPS data without prior permission from a judge, per reporting by the Inqusitr.
+Just last year, the U.S. Supreme Court handed down a landmark ruling, one which banned law enforcement personnel from tracking a person using their cellphone records and GPS data without prior permission from a judge, per reporting by the Inquisitr.